The 2026 Ernest Solvay Prize goes to Prof. Xiaowei Zhuang

 Extending a legacy

-Previous prize laureates include Professor Peter G. Schultz in 2013, Professor Ben Feringa in 2015, Professor Susumu Kitagawa in 2017, Professor Carolyn Bertozzi in 2020 and Professor Katalin Karikó in 2022.
+Previous prize laureates include Professor Peter G. Schultz in 2013, Professor Ben Feringa in 2015, Professor Susumu Kitagawa in 2017, Professor Carolyn Bertozzi in 2020, Professor Katalin Karikó in 2022. and Professor Omar Yaghi in 2024.

 Meet our international jury

-Our international jury met at the Maison Ernest Solvay in Brussels on January 17, 2024 to designate the laureate.
+Our jury at the Maison Ernest Solvay in January 2026.

 - Prof. Susumu Kitagawa (University of Kyoto-Japan)